justinsgithub/Oh-My-LazyVim/README.md

 # 💤 Oh My LazyVim 🔌

-> The last NeoVim config you'll never need (or will you).
+> The last NeoVim config you'll ever need.

 This is config built from the starter template for [LazyVim](https://github.com/LazyVim/LazyVim).